Moreland-cas/AKM/readme.md

 ```
 The saved path is indicated by the cfg file of a run.

-`--byp base_yaml_path` indicate where to find the cfg for this run, where method to be tested and hyperparameters are set, e.g. in `/AKM/cfgs/ours_1.yaml`, hyperparameters for each stage are listed as,
+`--method_cfg method_cfg_path` indicate where to find the cfg for this run, where method to be tested and hyperparameters are set, e.g. in `/AKM/cfgs/ours_1.yaml`, hyperparameters for each stage are listed as,
 ```
 exp_cfg:
 # one experiment has multiple task, each has a unique task id